 Manual install on Windows 7 with Apache and MySQL

-Note: You are currently viewing documentation for Moodle 3.6.
-Up-to-date documentation for the latest stable version of Moodle is likely available here: Manual install on Windows 7 with Apache and MySQL.
+Note: You are currently viewing documentation for Moodle 2.8.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Manual install on Windows 7 with Apache and MySQL.

 These are instructions for installing on Windows 7 desktop (they may also be useful for a server install with some thought to security) using individual components rather than a one click installer.
 This is intended only as a testing/evaluation install via 'localhost'.
 Proper server configuration and security is not considered.

 NOTE: This assumes that you are comfortable with administering a Windows system and can use the command line.
 I never use Windows and I managed, but this may not be the quickest or most efficient way to do things.
 Make sure your Windows installation is in good shape, you clear out all the junk and stuff making it run slower (because installing all this server software certainly isn't going to make it run faster!) and that you have installed any outstanding updates.

 ANOTHER NOTE: Watch out for the irritating "Do you want this program to get control of your computer" window that comes up at various stages.
 Sometimes it didn't appear but you do see a shield dimly flashing in the task bar.
 Click and say yes.

 Step 1: Install MySQL